Jets vs. Wild Prediction & Picks - December 30

 Jets Splits and Trends

+- In the 10 games Winnipeg has played that were decided by one goal, it has a 4-3-3 record (good for 11 points).

-- In the four games this season the Jets scored only one goal, they finished 0-3-1.
+- In the four games this season the Jets recorded only one goal, they finished 0-3-1.

-- The Jets are 19-2-1 in the 22 games when they have scored more than two goals (to record 39 points).
+- The Jets have scored at least three goals 22 times, and are 19-2-1 in those games (to register 39 points).

-- In the 10 games when Winnipeg has scored a single power-play goal, it has a 6-4-0 record (12 points).
+- In the 10 games when Winnipeg has capitalized on a lone power-play goal, it picked up 12 points after finishing 6-4-0.

 - In the 21 games when it outshot its opponent, Winnipeg is 10-7-4 (24 points).